venables/startkit/README.md

 ## Email

-Email is currently configured to send via [Resend](https://resend.com), and uses the wonderful [jsx-email](https://jsx.email) library.
+Email is configured to send via the amazing [Postmark](https://postmarkapp.com) email service, and uses the wonderful [jsx-email](https://jsx.email) library.

 Email templates live with your react code and are defined in [`./emails`](./emails).